pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has completed Milestone 5: "Basic Cutting Actor Creation" and is now preparing for Milestone 6: "Cutting Actor Processes Materials".
-The Cutting Actor has been successfully implemented and integrated with the event-driven architecture, subscribing to MaterialDiscovered events from the MaterialRegistry.
+The project has completed Milestone 5: "Basic Cutting Actor Creation" and is now implementing Milestone 6: "Material Text Cutting Implementation".
+The Cutting Actor has been successfully integrated with the event-driven architecture and the initial text-splitting functionality has been implemented using the text-splitter crate.

 ## Current Implementation Status